 A signature on a string M consists of k private key values - one per set of private key elements - and the associated authentication paths.
 To compute the signature, md is split into k a-bit strings.
-Next, each of these bit strings is interpreted as an integer between 0 and t-1.
+As md is a sequence of bytes, we first convert to a bit-string by enumerating the bytes in md, internally enumerating the bits within a byte from least to most significant.
+Next, each of these bit strings is interpreted as an integer between 0 and t - 1.
 Each of these integers is used to select one private key value from a set.
 I.e., if the first integer is i, the ith private key element of the first set gets selected and so on.
 The signature consists of the selected private key elements and the associated authentication paths.